 It's now April 1882, 12 years later.
 Chicken George returns to live with Tom Harvey and his wife Irene.
 Tom travels to Memphis to attend a Republican convention but soon learns that his first class ...

-In 1960 Alex attends his Aunt Lizzie's funeral but he and his father still don't get along.
-Alex is now making a decent living as a writer, mainly for magazines, but his father is still disappointed ...
+In October 1960, Alex attends his great-aunt Liz's funeral but he and his father Simon still don't get along.
+Alex is now making a decent living as a writer, mainly for magazines, but his father is ...